netdata/netdata/docs/monitor/configure-alarms.md

 ## Write a new health entity

-While tuning existing alarms may work in some cases, you may need to write entirely new health entities based on how your systems, containers, and applications work.
+While tuning existing alerts may work in some cases, you may need to write entirely new health entities based on how your systems, containers, and applications work.

 Read Netdata's [health reference](/health/REFERENCE.md#health-entity-reference) for a full listing of the format,